10 Foods That Might Be Sabotaging Your Weight Loss Goals

 7) Commercial Salad Dressing

 We often think of salad as the go-to meal for "health," and those greens paired with veggies and protein likely are.
 It's the dressing you throw on top that can deliver a boat load of empty calories.
-Many commercial salad dressings are loaded with fat, sugar, salt, artificial colors, flavors and preservatives.
+Many commercial salad dressings are loaded with added sugar, fat, salt, artificial colors, flavors and preservatives.
 Processed-food companies create a cocktail of flavors meant to entice you into pouring on more and before you know it, you've doused your greens in a sugar bomb.

-The simplest way around the dressing dilemma is to read those labels and look for options lower in added sugar, salt and fat.
-The good news there are more and more natural ingredient dressings showing up on the shelf, you just have to keep an eye out for them.
-Or cut out the middle man and just make your own.
-At the end of the day if your favorite ranch dressing is going to help you eat a big bowl of greens, then I say go for it!
-After all two Tablespoons of ranch is averages 140 calories, it's all about being mindful of portion sizes.
+The simplest way around the dressing dilemma is to read those nutrition labels and look for options that are low in added sugar, salt and fat.
+The good news there are more and more natural ingredient dressings showing up on the shelf, some even made with Greek yogurt for a protein boost.

 8) Sports Drinks

-Most people think of sports drinks as a healthy source of electrolytes and hydration, especially when you're active.
-The fact is that most sports drinks contain nearly as much sugar as the traditional soda, along with artificial colors flavors, even salt, and caffeine.
-None of which will help you feel and function your best.
-Even some of those "sugar-free" varieties are just using fancy artificial sweeteners and other chemicals that trick your brain into thinking it's getting sugar... which often leaves it craving more.
+Most people think of sports drinks as a healthy source of electrolytes and hydration, especially when you're physically active.
+The sad fact is that most sports drinks contain nearly as much sugar as a traditional soda, along with loads of artificial colors flavors, salt, and even caffeine.
+None of which are going to help you feel and function your best.

 9) Yogurt

-Yogurt is often marketed as the ultimate "health food," but if you're eating fruit-flavored yogurt cups, you’re likely just eating boat loads of sugar, high fructose corn syrup, aspartame and a host of other sweeteners and not much actual fruit.
+Yogurt is often marketed as the ultimate "health food," but if you're eating fruit-flavored yogurt cups, you’re likely just eating boat loads of sugar, high fructose corn syrup, aspartame and a host of other sweeteners with not much actual fruit.

 10) Fat Free Anything

 Fat gives food flavor.
-When you take it out you have to make up for that with something, and it's usually more sugar, more salt, and more chemicals.
-Your body needs healthy fats.
+When manufacturers remove it, they have to find a way to still make it enticing, and it's usually in the form of more sugar, salt, and chemicals.
+And look, your body needs healthy fats.
 It recognizes them and knows just what to do with them.
-But those food additives used to replace fats are completely foreign and do your body more harm than good, confusing your hormones and making it harder to lose weight.
-My advice for sustained weight loss always begins with, “Eat real food.”
-Not the franken-foods your body won't recognize.
+But those food additives used to replace fats are completely foreign and often do your body more harm than good, confusing your hormones and making it harder to lose weight.